 Q: How old is YWP?

 A: YWP was founded in 2006 by Geoffrey Gevalt, a former journalist, (gg on the site).
 Since his retirement in 2018, his work can be found at geoffreygevalt.com.

 Q: Does YWP have rules?

 A: Just one, but it's important: Respect.
-YWP depends on all users to help maintain this site as a community of respect, civility and creativity.
+YWP depends on all users to help maintain this site as a community of respect and creativity.
 Because of the respect YWP users show each other every day, this site is a model of civility.
-It's respect that lifts YWP above.
+It is respect that lifts YWP above.
 Occasionally, very rarely, YWP administrators step in to remind users of: